One reason people stay away from Christianity is not because they don’t know any Christians.

-Well, in addition to modeling humility, grace, truth, love and so many other things that describe the earliest Christ followers, we Christians can watch our words.
+Well, in addition to modeling humility, grace, truth, love and so many other things that describe the earliest Christ-followers, we Christians can watch our words.

-I think there are three other things Christians should really stop saying.
+In that vein, here are three other things Christians should really stop saying.

 1. Prayer works